 - Clarify the question.
-No need to hesitate or feel embarrassed when you ask follow-ups and confirm the question's intent.
+There's no need to hesitate or feel embarrassed when you ask follow-ups and confirm the question's intent.
 This is what's expected of you, and the point is it buys you some time to think and plan your answer before articulating it.

 - Request more details.
 If there's unknown or missing information, ask for elaboration before proceeding with your answer.
 Without having all the details, you won't be able to provide a meaningful response.
 This will show your follow-up abilities.

 - Show your work.
 Focus on describing your problem-solving method rather than trying to devise a correct answer.

 - Tell a story that makes your point.
 Again, the "right" answer isn't necessarily the goal in this type of interview.
 Instead, try to inject your personality and unique thought process into the response instead of getting bogged down in trying to find the right answer.

-- Don't be intimidated or fearful - understand that this approach is part of the process and your interviewer may very well be a carefree kind of person.
+- Don't be intimidated or fearful.
+Understand that this approach is part of the process, and your interviewer may very well be a kind of person.